7h3kk1d/7h3kk1d.github.io/content/msc-fearless-extensibility.md

 One potential solution is to build **shared software sources**, such as package managers or app stores, where extensions are vetted and reviewed by the community.
 Additionally, **cryptographic authorities** can help verify that code has been reviewed and approved by trusted parties.

-Beyond that, we can use **static analysis** and **programming language techniques** to restrict what extensible components can do.
+Beyond that, we should use **static analysis** and **programming language techniques** to restrict what extensible components can do.
 For example, can we ensure that an extension cannot read from the file system or access the network unless explicitly allowed?

-Another concept to explore here is **capability-based security (OCAP)**, which emphasizes controlling what resources (or capabilities) an extension is allowed to access.
+Another concept to explore here is [**capability-based security (OCAP)**](https://en.wikipedia.org/wiki/Object-capability_model), which emphasizes controlling what resources (or capabilities) an extension is allowed to access.

+## Orthogonality

+A crucial aspect of designing extensible systems is ensuring that orthogonal extensions do not interfere with each other. **Non-interference** means that multiple extensions can coexist without breaking or altering each other’s behavior in normal operation, preserving the stability and predictability of the system. **Orthogonality** is the property of extensions that obviously _should not_ affect each other.

+> A styling extension for a web browser and a tab manager would be examples of **orthogonal** extensions since you would not expect any confluence of behavior when having both.

+## Compositionality

+While orthogonality focuses on ensuring that independent extensions do not interfere, **compositionality** goes a step further by enabling multiple extensions to work together in a predictable and structured way.
+Compositional systems allow extensions to combine and build on each other’s functionality, often producing more powerful results than any single extension alone.

+The challenge of compositionality lies in ensuring that extensions can interoperate smoothly, without unexpected interactions or conflicts.
+To achieve this, systems need well-defined interfaces and extension points that provide predictable behavior when used in combination.
+In addition they may also need ways for end-users to handle intrinsic conflicts themselves.

 ## Data-Oriented Consistent Approach

 When designing extensible systems, it's crucial to build on **sound data-oriented primitives**.
 By focusing on more flexible, composable interactions from the start, we can create systems that are easier to extend later on, without resorting to bolted-on complexity.

-## Compositionality

-Finally, a core challenge in extensibility is ensuring that systems remain **composable**.
-How do we ensure that extensions can work together in a predictable, understandable way?

 ### Making Extensible Systems Composable